-But that didn’t stop you from dumping your Sensor Excel for the Fusion Pro Glide Power.
+But that didn’t stop you from dumping your twin blade for a powered five-blade monster.
 I wondered why anyone would pay so much for a razor and set of four cartridges, but I was happy if it made you happy.
 Anyway, you explained it away by pointing to your dented and painted facial architecture.
 As usual, I nodded happily, since it got you to shave in the evening when we went out.

 I still remember the childish excitement when you came and showed me the five blades and the deep swivel and the cushioned motion and the microcomb.
 But all of these became nothing but words when you turned the power on and began to shave.
 The razor came to life, pulsing like an excited kitten preparing to leap.
 The smooth round handle sat purring in your hand like a devil, and I felt all tingly watching the clean swathe of skin that the razor left behind.
 I could see from your hands and your expressions that you were also experiencing a similar happiness as the blades glided effortlessly and needing no coaxing, almost as if they had a mind of their own.